-SYNTROPIC AGROFORESTRY WORKSHOP with NAMASTE MESSERSCHMIDT from BRAZIL in Spain - 22nd to 24th June 2018
+SYNTROPIC AGROFORESTRY WORKSHOP with NAMASTE MESSERSCHMIDT from BRAZIL in Spain - June 2018

 The Agroforestry System, also known as Syntropic Agroforestry, was developed by Ernst Götsch and it is today one of the most viable planting techniques regarding environmental, economic and social practices.
 The planting is done synchronously with agricultural (vegetables & fruit) and forest species.
 This planting system is inspired by the way forests develop.